wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 ### Dataset

 The infrared fire perimeters have been gathered from [NIROPS](https://ftp.wildfire.gov/public/incident_specific_data/calif_n/2021_FEDERAL_Incidents/CA-ENF-024030_Caldor/IR/NIROPS/) dataset.
 Every orginal file has been manually processed to extract only the perimeter.
 The time stamp of the perimeter has been defined from the imaging report (e.g. [Report for 2021/08/17](https://ftp.wildfire.gov/public/incident_specific_data/calif_n/2021_FEDERAL_Incidents/CA-ENF-024030_Caldor/IR/NIROPS/20210818/20210818_Caldor_IR_Topo_11x17.pdf)) using the `Imagery Date` and `Imagery Time`.
 The burn area obtained using the KML file and python tools has been verified against the `Interpreted Acreage` when specified in the reports.
-Each fire perimeter (see Fig. 6) is stored as a group within the HDF5 data file with an attributes containing the path of the KML file that contains the fire perimeter dataset.
+Each fire perimeter (see Fig. 6) is stored as a group within the HDF5 data file with attributes containing the path of the KML file that contains the fire perimeter dataset.
 The perimeters have been processed from August 17th (first IR perimeter available) to September 10th, when the burn area is 99% if the final burn area, as shown in Figure 7 (source: [CALFIRE](https://www.fire.ca.gov/incidents/2021/8/14/caldor-fire/)).
 The final dataset contains 21 perimeters.